 Tilly taught the piano for sixty years.
 Most of her students were advanced pupils, who came from all walks of life.
 Among them were Fr Pat Ahern, Bridget Doolan, Muriel Murphy (who met her husband, Terence MacSwiney, at a Fleischmann recital) Geraldine Neeson, Seán Ó Riada, T.C.
 Smiddy.
 She was head of the piano section in the Cork School of Music from 1919 to 1937, when she resigned after controversy over the curriculum.
 She passed on the Liszt tradition of piano playing to her pupils, which she had acquired during her studies in Munich.
 That tradition is the subject of her book, The Tradition and Craft in Piano Playing.
 The book was undertaken at the suggestion of the composer, Herbert Hughes and is dedicated to Arnold Bax.
 An abbreviated edition was printed privately in 1986 by her former pupil Michael O’Neill and in 1991 published by Roberton of London under the title: Aspects of the Liszt Tradition.
-The work is to be published in full as a multi-media online publication by the Bavarian State Library: the 311 music illustrations have been digitised by John Buckley, and are to be played by Patrick Zuk, the performance of which will be filmed.
 She was a corresponding member of the London Liszt Society; her reminiscences of her friend Arnold Bax were placed on the composer’s website some years ago.

 She was a well organised, disciplined woman whose life centred around the arts and her composer son, professor of music at University College Cork from 1934 to 1980.
 After her husband’s death, when his very modest salary ceased and there was no pension, she had no alternative but to continue teaching.
 She spent the last years of her life sorting and classifying her own and her husband’s papers, thus preserving the documents recording the activities and impact of three generations of this immigrant family of musicians.
 She died of sudden heart failure on 17 October 1967, aged 85, having taught up to the day of her death.